Where design and craftsmanship artfully converge.

 Biedermeier: Quick Facts

-Important Facts to Consider Before You Buy
+Important Facts to Consider

 As with most pieces of art, Biedermeier can be purchased from a variety of sources, and most experts agree that where you buy depends on your own level of expertise.
 Beginners should always start with a specialist dealer; a good dealer will offer a binding guarantee of its authenticity.